x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/features-in-new-eac.md

 When you select an item from the list view, information about that object is displayed in the details pane.

- **To bulk edit several items**: select the objects you want to bulk edit, and use the options in the toolbar.
+ **To bulk edit several items**: Select the objects you want to bulk edit, and use the options in the toolbar.

 ## Related articles